 What is the fate of the Ca added to W1?

 Approach.
 To address these research questions we will continue monitoring microbial biomass and activity, vegetation dynamics and net primary productivity, soil, soil solution and stream chemistry in the CaSiO3 treated watershed.
 To better understand the unexpected perturbations in the N cycle, we will combine multiple datasets to develop N budgets for the watershed before and after Ca addition, allowing us to quantify the sources and fates of N within the watershed.
 We will conduct time-series analysis and mass balances to examine the transport and fate of added Ca and Si, and evaluate the implications for the recovery of the Ca status, the acid-base chemistry of the watershed, and the long-term health and productivity of the forest.
-To quantify the fate of the added CaSiO3, we will make detailed nutrient measurements in aboveground biomass and complete soil profiles through quantitative soil pits.
+To quantify the fate of the added CaSiO3, we will make detailed measurements in aboveground biomass and complete soil profiles through quantitative soil pits including novel tracer approaches (ref).
 As a new initiative in this LTER cycle, we will investigate the influence of changing water chemistry (e.g. Likens and Buso 2012) on in-stream C dynamics and macroinvertebrate emergence (details in section 2.3.3).

 2.2.3 Controls on nitrogen losses from forests (Contributes to synthesis question 2.
 Research team: Lovett, Groffman, Goodale, Ollinger…) The export of N in streamwater draining forested watersheds is an important indicator of N cycling in the forest (Vitousek and Reiners 1975) and N saturation due to air pollution (Aber et al. 1998).
 It is also a delivery mechanism for excess N flowing to rivers, estuaries, and coastal waters, where it can cause eutrophication (Driscoll et al. 2003).
 In contrast to the elevated N export from the Ca-treated watershed discussed above, the export of N in the reference watershed has remained surprisingly low in most years (FIG. 3).
 This contradicts two established ecosystem theories.
 First, N retention theory predicts that as a forest matures and net biomass accumulation approaches zero, as has occurred at HBR (FIG. 5 ), N export should increase and eventually equal the rate of N input from atmospheric deposition (Vitousek and Reiners 1975).
 Second, N saturation theory predicts that as a forest accumulates N from atmospheric deposition, its biotic demand will be become saturated and N losses via leaching will increase (Aber et al. 1989).
 Our long-term data require re-evaluation of these two widely-accepted theories.

 Our revised conceptual model of N saturation focuses on the fates of N deposited to the ecosystem and the controls on, and consequences of, those fates (Lovett and Goodale 2011).
 There are four possible N sinks, which can operate simultaneously: (1) incorporation into detritus or soil, (2) incorporation into perennial vegetation structures, (3) losses via leaching, and (4) gaseous losses (FIG. 12).
 At HBR, two of the four possible fates are well quantified by our long-term data.
-Stream data indicate that the leaching loss is generally small and forest biomass data indicate that the vegetation is currently a source, not a sink, of N to the ecosystem (Yanai et al. 2013).
-The soil sink and gaseous loss terms are two critical unknowns and the subject of current and proposed research.
+Stream data indicate that the leaching loss is generally small and forest biomass data indicate that the vegetation is currently a source, not a sink, of N (Yanai et al. 2013).
+The soil sink and gaseous loss terms are not well constrained and making it difficult to quantify the relative importance of each mechanism in explaining the low streamwater N losses.
 The key questions that will drive our N cycling research over the next six years are:

 What is the fate of N in the mineral soil?
-How much N is retained and in what form and in what soil fraction?
+How much N is retained, by what processes and in what form and in what soil fraction?
 How does this source or sink change over the course of ecosystem development?